imixs/imixs-ai/README.md

 - [Mistral-7B Instruct](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.2-GGUF) from [Mistral AI](https://mistral.ai)

-We currently support the following Large Language models, but the project can be adapted to many other LLMs:
+We currently tested the following Large Language models, but the project can be adapted to many other LLMs:

+ - mistral-7b-instruct-v0.2.Q3_K_S.gguf
+ - mistral-7b-instruct-v0.2.Q3_K_M.gguf
+ - mistral-7b-instruct-v0.2.Q4_K_S.gguf **(recommended)**
+ - mistral-7b-instruct-v0.2.Q4_K_M.gguf
+ - mistral-7b-instruct-v0.2.Q5_K_S.gguf
+ - mistral-7b-instruct-v0.2.Q5_K_M.gguf

+To find details how to download a model, read the [section imixs-ai-llm](./imixs-ai-llama-cpp/README.md).

-We are using [FastAPI](https://fastapi.tiangolo.com/) to provide a developer friendly Open-API Rest Interface and also a XML extension based on [Fast API XML](https://github.com/cercide/fastapi-xml)
+We are also using [FastAPI](https://fastapi.tiangolo.com/) to provide a developer friendly Open-API Rest Interface and also a XML extension based on [Fast API XML](https://github.com/cercide/fastapi-xml)